openSUSE/squinnie/docs/Fileformat.md

 - `name`: The filename.
 - `path`: The path to the file with leading slash and without filename or trailing slash.
 This can in theory be reconstructed by recursively querying the parents, but having this field makes the queries a lot easier.

+There is also a table describing symlinks in the filesystem with the following structure:

+- `id`: The primary key, replacing `rowid`.
+- `name`: The full path of the link without trailing slash; i.e. `/lib/udev`.
+- `target`: The full path of the target of the link without trailing slash; i.e. `/usr/lib/udev`.